Languages of Wales

-The languages of Wales include the Welsh language, which is an official language of Wales, and English, which is also considered an official language in Wales.
-The official languages of the Senedd (Welsh Parliament) are also Welsh and English.
+The primary languages spoken in Wales are the two official languages: English (Note: De facto co-official language, and is the native language of a majority of Welsh people.
+English is used alongside Welsh in the Senedd.) and Welsh.
+The official languages of the Senedd (Welsh Parliament) are Welsh and also (de facto) English.
 According to the 2021 census, the Welsh-speaking population of Wales aged three or older was 17.8% (538,300 people) and nearly three quarters of the population in Wales said they had no Welsh language skills.
+Most of the remaining population primarily speak English.

 Official languages

 Welsh is an official language of Wales, and is treated "no less favourably than the English language" which is also considered an official language, as legislated in the Welsh Language (Wales) Measure 2011.
 The official languages of the Senedd are Welsh and English.

 The Welsh Language (Wales) Measure 2011 recognises that Welsh is an official language in Wales and established a legal framework for a statutory duty on public bodies in Wales to comply with Welsh language standards.
 The legislation allows people to live through the medium of Welsh if they so wish.
 The legislation states "the Welsh language must not be treated less favourably than the English language".
 The 2011 measure also created the Welsh Language Commissioner post.